Isaac-Ayanda/ansible-config-mgt/README.md

 # ansible-config-mgt
-Testing that Automatic Trigger by webhook due to changes works!
+Testing set up by making some change in README.md